Angel Blog

 Not Your Traditional Pen Pal Program

-“The Letter Writing Team is a one-time letter to a deployed Service Member and not a traditional pen-pal opportunity.
-We do not require service members to respond to support received, as their mission is always first.
-However, very often our Service Members do write back and when they do, they can absolutely continue to communicate with the Service Member.
-We just ask that they write their initial one-time letter and only write again, if they receive a response back from the Service Member written,” explains Tracy Curran, Deployed Support Teams Program Manager.
+“Letter Writing is a one-time letter to a deployed Service Member and not a traditional pen-pal opportunity.
+We do not require Service Members to respond to support received, as their mission is always first.
+However, very often our Service Members do write back, and when they do, they can absolutely continue to communicate with the Service Member.
+We just ask that they write their initial one-time letter and only write again if they receive a response back from the Service Member,” explains Tracy Curran, Deployed Support Teams Program Manager.

-How our Letter Writing Team works
+How Letter Writing works

 Deployed Adoptions

 “Soldiers’ Angels has been wonderful to my husband while he has been deployed.
 This is his first deployment and it is such a morale boost to get mail while he’s away from family.
 Our ‘volunteer angel’ has been wonderful and made sure to send things that my husband has requested or needed.
-We both appreciate all that they do!” -Suzanne
+We both appreciate all that they do!” – Suzanne

 As you can see, our programs may not be traditional pen pal programs, but they are very rewarding and do a lot of good for those who sacrifice for us daily.
 Want to sign-up to become an angel?
 Click here to start the Angel Verification process and then choose the team you’d like to join.